ffmaer/quicksort-python/README.md

 - When the range of input is large, CountingSort may take a huge amount of space.
 - It's useful when the input has a small amount of variety within a small range.
 And the input range can be mapped to array indices easily.

+### PigeonHoleSort
+- CountingSort only uses an auxilary array to keep track of the counts, while PigeonHoleSort creates an auxilary array to store numbers, or perhaps references to objects (for example, pigeons).
+[5]

 ### BucketSort
 - It's a scatter-gather approach.
 [1]
 - [Visualizations](https://medium.com/karuna-sehgal/an-introduction-to-bucket-sort-62aa5325d124)
 - "The worst-case scenario occurs when all the elements are placed in a single bucket.
 The overall performance would then be dominated by the algorithm used to sort each bucket."
 [3]

 ### RadixSort
 - "Radix is a Latin word for "root".
 Root can be considered a synonym for base, in the arithmetical sense."
-[4] Base-10-sort
+[4] Base-10-sort, alphabet-sort.
 - Sort digit by digit from the most signinificant bit to the least significant bit or from the least significant bit to the most significant bit.

 ### Bogosort